cosleyw/CS4186/README.md

 - parsing
   - ~~LR(1)~~
     - Current formalisms of LR(k) parser generators hurt my feelings, I feel that there is an elegant implementation that involves canonacalized graphs, but I don't have the time to find it.
-  - recursive descent -- started
+  - recursive descent
-    - Maybe it works?
 - syntactic analysis
   - Ast
-    - Somewhat done...
+    - Working on
 - codegen